aquabu/remy/README.md

 ## Build and bootstrap your cloud server

-You can build a box and bootstrap it for chef-solo in one step:
+You can both build a box and bootstrap it for chef-solo all in one step:

 `rake remy:server:create_and_bootstrap[:server_name, :flavor_id, :cloud_api_key, :cloud_username, :cloud_provider, :image_id]`

-## Programmatic usage from within Capistrano or other Ruby code
+## Programmatic usage of Remy from within Capistrano or other Ruby code

 ### Run chef-solo on a single box: